 Geography Review Process

 Middle School Humanities Teachers Melissa Andersen and Rebecca Slaby reviewed alumni surveys and ISACS constituent surveys.
-While feedback on both sets of surveys was generally positive, it stood out relative to other program areas at FSM.
+While feedback on both sets of surveys was generally positive, it stood out relative to other program areas at FSMN.
 We seek excellence across the curriculum!
 The team then looked at our benchmarks, and compared our scope and sequence with the state benchmarks, National Council for Social Studies benchmarks, and other examples of progressive practice.

 They determined that we do a good job with most areas of geography, but could do a better job with physical geography.
 We have added several new physical geography benchmarks into the kindergarten through 8th grade benchmarks.
 We also need to do a better job helping students and parents understand the broad nature of geography and just how much of it we do!